Information coming soon.

 Drug Discovery Data Insights

-CDD are hosted a discussion between Andrew Leach (ChEMBL), Evan Bolton (PubChem), and Ashley Farley (BMGF) on how SAR Data from the freely available ChEMBL and PubChem resources is transforming the Drug Discovery Informatics landscape.
+CDD hosted a discussion between Andrew Leach (ChEMBL), Evan Bolton (PubChem), and Ashley Farley (BMGF) on how SAR Data from the freely available ChEMBL and PubChem resources is transforming the Drug Discovery Informatics landscape.
 The discussion considered the challenges of creating large-scale community resource from heterogeneous biological data.

 Searching and Analysing 3D Protein-ligand structures using PDBe web services